matuteiglesias/journal/content/Dev/2025-05-06_Resolved_PersistentMemoryManager_and_ChromaDB_Issu.md

 - Confirmed pipeline functionality and suggested next steps for testing with new data.
 - Resolved [[JSON]] parsing issues in [[Python]] scripts and improved timestamp storage methods.
 - Enhanced log file processing for efficiency and modularity.
-- Provided onboarding [[documentation]] and progress summary for the AIOS memory embedding pipeline.
+- Provided onboarding documentation and progress summary for the AIOS memory embedding pipeline.
 - Refactored `embed_daily_logs.py` for portability and improved code consistency.
-- Diagnosed and fixed issues with ChromaDB collections, including persistence and [[error handling]].
+- Diagnosed and fixed issues with ChromaDB collections, including persistence and error handling.
 - Implemented a two-tier memory system for AIOS, transitioning to long-term storage with `StorageManager`.

 ### Achievements